apache/incubator-streampark-website/blog/8-streampark-usercase-ziru.md

 ---
 slug: streampark-usercase-ziru
 title: Ziroom's Real-Time Computing Platform Practice Based on Apache StreamPark
-tags: [StreamPark, Production Practice]
+tags: [Apache StreamPark, Production Practice]
 ---

 ![](/blog/ziru/cover.png)

 **Introduction:** Ziroom, an O2O internet company focusing on providing rental housing products and services, has built an online, data-driven, and intelligent platform that covers the entire chain of urban living.
 Real-time computing has always played an important role in Ziroom.
 To date, Ziroom processes TB-level data daily.
-This article, brought by the real-time computing team from Ziroom, introduces the in-depth practice of Ziroom's real-time computing platform based on StreamPark.
+This article, brought by the real-time computing team from Ziroom, introduces the in-depth practice of Ziroom's real-time computing platform based on Apache StreamPark.

 - Challenges in real-time computing
 - The journey to the solution
-- In-depth practice based on StreamPark
+- In-depth practice based on Apache StreamPark
 - Summary of practical experience and examples
 - Benefits brought by the implementation
 - Future plans